phanan/virtualmin-nginx-config-hook/README.md

 Other than that... not so much, sorry.

 ## Known Limitations
 * Upon Virtualmin domain update, the corresponding `.conf` file's content will be completely reset.
-If you have any custom modifications, they will be gone into oblivion
+If you have any custom modifications, they will be gone into oblivion.
 * Domain disabling and re-enabling are not supported yet.

 <hr>